Code Tweaks That Help Chiropractors Convert More Patients Online

 One of the most common issues we see on chiropractic websites is this: the “Book Now” button or contact form is buried too far down the page.

-s) to make sure your CTA is visible on mobile without scrolling.
+Fix it: Use clean, responsive layout code (flex, grid, or semantic <section>s) to make sure your CTA is visible on mobile without scrolling.
 On desktop, keep your sticky header light, fast, and actionable.

 htmlCopyEdit<a href="/booking" class="cta-button">Book Your Appointment</a>

-Place it within the first <section>
+Place it within the first <section> of your landing page.

 2. Minimize Layout Shift With Proper Image Sizing

 Layout shift (CLS) is one of the fastest ways to lose a potential patient.
-If the page jumps while loading, users lose focus—and trust.
+If the page jumps while loading, users lose focusโ€”and trust.

 Fix it: Always define image width and height in your HTML or CSS.
-Use object-fit: cover
+Use object-fit: cover for responsive design, and avoid loading large header images unless optimized.

 3. Optimize for Mobile Navigation